ArduSat/ArdusatSDK/README.md

 [Adafruit](https://github.com/adafruit) and others.

 # Installing the SDK
-Installing the SDK is easy.
-Just download (click on the link on the right) or clone this repository to your hard drive, then open the Arduino IDE, go to Sketch -> Import Library -> Add Library and navigate to the directory where you downloaded or cloned the Ardusat SDK to.
+Installing the SDK is easy - it works like any other third party Arduino library.
+Just download the SDK at https://s3-us-west-2.amazonaws.com/ardusatweb/ArdusatSDK.zip or clone this repository to your hard drive, then open the Arduino IDE, go to Sketch -> Import Library -> Add Library and navigate to your download (zip file or the directory cloned with git).
 You now should be able to use the SDK in your sketches.

 # Using the SDK